vlzware/stide/README.md

 Like with everything else there are drawbacks too.

-One commonly used technique is hiding the secret message in the two least significant bits in each pixel of an image.
+One commonly used technique is to hide the secret message in the two least significant bits in each pixel of an image.
 When the hidden message is not encrypted is trivial to detect and read it, but there are some drawbacks even with encrypted messages - like for example adding too much "randommness" to the image which can of course draw attention.
 One other drawback is that the size of the hidden text has to be limited, otherwise one has to use too much of the image data, which of course also can be suspicious.

-Addressing all of this problems, HIPS offers a new kind of steganography, with the following main features:
+Addressing all of this problems, HIPS offers a new approach, with the following main features:

 --- Heavy compression ---

 According to some research (http://oxforddictionaries.com/words/the-oec-facts-about-the-language) 90% of the most used words in the english language are as much as 7000 words.
 In HIPS we use dictionary with 10 000 most common words, which should be more than enough for the most cases.
 Each word gets represented by a 14 bit integer, so even with 2-letter word you have already spared 2 bits.
-It gets even more interesting with whole text where the compressions can really make the difference.
+It gets even more interesting with whole text where the compression can really make the difference.

-For example - it would take 11*8 = 88 bits to represent a somewhat longer word like "information", but in our case we still have 14 bits.
+For example - it would take 11*8 = 88 bits to represent a somewhat longer word like "information", but in our case we still have to use only 14 bits.

 Drawback 1: one-letter words takes more bits to represent in HIPS (or exactly 14 vs 8), this is but negligible, cause most of the words are longer